-Companies have embraced LEAN principles and practices all across the world and in almost every sector.
-LEAN initiatives have produced remarkable results and for some created a new “way of organizational life.”
-Continuous improvement has become a centring force and a means for aligning a company’s workforce with management objectives.
+All across the world companies have embraced LEAN principles and practices in almost every business sector.
+In many cases, LEAN initiatives have produced remarkable results and for some created a new “way of organizational life.”
+Continuous improvement has become a centring force as a means for aligning a company’s workforce with management objectives.

 With this success, the mantra of continuous improvement has expanded, along with the LEAN tools and practices, to other areas of the business such as: quality, safety, environmental, regulatory and other compliance functions.

 However, in these cases, LEAN has not helped as much as it could and in fact in some cases has made things worse.

 The problem has not been with the translation of Japanese words such as “Gemba”, “Kaizen”, “Muda”, “Muri”, and others.
 Instead, the problem is with the translation of LEAN itself.

 The objectives, principles, and practices that have worked on the production floor where improvement is measured by cycle time reductions has not been as effective when applied to areas where improvement is measured by the reduction in risk.